-Staff must share all concerns with the Head without delay via 'Confide' on The Safeguarding Company platform, so that it can be recorded and dealt with appropriately, sensitively, and proportionately and in a timely manner.
+Staff must share all concerns with the Head without delay, so that it can be recorded and dealt with appropriately, sensitively, and proportionately and in a timely manner.
 Where a Low Level Concern is raised about the Head, it should be referred to the Chair of Governors.